IanRPage/RPEngine/README.md

 This is my attempt at building a particle simulator.
 I made this to practice applying physics to code and to practice algorithms.
 But probably most of all this just felt like a fun project to make.
-My goal is to be able to run the 2D simulation with 100k particles at at least 60 fps.
+My goal is to be able to run the 2D simulation with 100k particles at 60 fps.

 ## Building

 The UI uses SFML 3.0.1, so make sure you have all the dependencies installed:

-Debian/Ubuntu:
+### Debian/Ubuntu:

 ```
 sudo apt update
 sudo apt install \